wikimedia/mediawiki-extensions-ContentTranslation/hooks.md

 Fired when the title for the translation is changed.
 Check for existing title listens for this.

-## mw.cx.translation.save

-Fired to request saving a translation as a draft.
-It will check if there is something to save.
-If so, cxsave API call will be initiated.

 ## mw.cx.translation.save-started

 Fired when a cxsave API call is beginning.
 Can be used to indicate the progress of save.